At Earls Colne Primary School and Nursery all of our lunches are cooked from scratch every day by Mrs Edwards and her team.

 Our kitchen is able to cater for all dietary needs, please inform the school of these when you complete the Working Together booklet as you join us at Earls Colne.

 - a self-service salad bar and a wide variety of seasonal vegetables

 - a choice of a meat or vegetarian main meal and either a jacket potato, pasta or baguette

 - a choice of a pudding, yogurt and fresh fruit

-Meals cost £2:20 and need to ordered through Parent Pay and must be booked by midnight on Wednesday of the preceding week.
+Meals cost £2:20 and need to ordered through School Grid and must be booked by midnight on Wednesday of the preceding week.
 This terms menus can also be found on the Parent Pay site.